strandtentje/fiware-orion/doc/manuals/admin/build_source_debian_testing.md

         # Run this as root again:
         mv rapidjson-1.0.2/include/rapidjson/ /usr/local/include

-* Install Google Test/Mock from sources (there are RPM pacakges for this, but they don't seem to be working with the current CMakeLists.txt configuration)
+* Install Google Test/Mock from sources (there are RPM packages for this, but they don't seem to be working with the current CMakeLists.txt configuration)

         # Run these as a regular user:
         wget http://googlemock.googlecode.com/files/gmock-1.5.0.tar.bz2